 The test-retest correlations were calculated for each specific scale and for the total scale.
-These correlations were based on the 90 children who were re-tested for this purpose.
-The Pearson correlation for the grammatical scale was r=.85, for the message quality scale was r=.56, and for the total scale was r=.82.
-All the correlations were significant at the .001 level; the results for the overall assessment of the children's writing and the grammatical scale are good but the result for the message quality suggests the need for improvement if this aspect is to be judged independently.
+These correlations were based on the 90 children who were retested for this purpose.
+The Pearson r correlation for the grammatical scale was r = 0.85, for the message quality scale was r = 0.56, and for the total scale was r = 0.82.
+All the correlations were significant at the 0.001 level.
+The results for the overall assessment of the children's writing and the grammatical scales are good, but the result for the message quality scale suggests the need for improvement if this aspect is to be judged independently.